escher-trace/escher-trace.github.io/docs/DataDisplayed.md

 ![Screenshot](../img/CarbonDiagramDisplayChangeColor.PNG){: style='width:500px' }

-The colors indicating a labeled or unlabeled circles can be updated by entering a HEX code into the color inputs, or selecting the color from the color pallete that appears when clicking on the color inputs.
+The colors indicating a labeled or unlabeled circles can be updated by entering a HEX code into the color inputs, or selecting the color from the color palette that appears when clicking on the color inputs.

 ![Screenshot](../img/CarbonDiagramDisplayChooseColor.png){: style='width:500px' }